 The whip finisher ties a special knot to finish off your fly.
-This tool can be a little confusing at first, but with some practice using a whip finisher is quick, easy, and effective.
+This tool can be a little confusing at first, but with some practice, using a whip finisher is quick, easy, and effective.

-Using some type of glue, cement, or epoxy helps to secure materials or finish off the heads of flies after completion for added durability.
+Using some type of glue, cement, or epoxy helps secure materials or finish off the heads of flies after completion for added durability.